trvon/SpaceSecure/README.md

 Drammer: A bot used to control android devices.
 More info on this can be found on
 1) https://www.vusec.net/projects/drammer/
 2) https://vvdveen.com/publications/drammer.pdf

-## Support
-This Program Currently is comfirmed to only work with Linux

 ## Future Functionality
 - [x] Add support for easy script import